Why Jalen Hurts is staying at Alabama this year

 There will be those who say he should have bailed early.
 Second-guessing comes with the territory.
 But this wasn't a choice that came easily or hastily.
 Hurts and his camp had all offseason and then the first four weeks of the regular season to look at every angle before deciding what's best.

-The good news for Alabama is that in this instance what Hurts felt was best for himself was also what was best from the Crimson Tide.
+The good news for Alabama is that in this instance, what Hurts felt was best for himself was also what was best for the Crimson Tide.